 6) Teacher Recommendations from three core subject teachers.

-Benefits of Enrolling in the Preparatory Program:
+Benefits of enrolling in the programme:

 - Students share classroom experiences with other self-motivated students